sumitbhagirath/news-list-and-owl-slider-wordpres-plugin-/readme.txt

 == Description ==

-Dynamic & easy-to-use Simple News List and Slider.

-Website’s performance is the most significant thing for any online business owner.
-Simple News List and Slider is one of the ways to effectively increase the dynamics of the online web space with news archives, scrolling news widgets and thumbnails.
-Add, manage and remove the news section on your CMS website.
+Simple News List and Slider for show news archives, news slider and thumbnails.

-**Also work with Gutenberg shortcode block**.
+**Its work with Gutenberg shortcode block also**.

 = Important Note For How to Install =